 - SUPERFOOD FIBER: RAW fiber is made with 15 RAW organic superfoods, including sprouted seeds, grains and...

-- 10 ounce box of toasted whole wheat flakes and flaxseed
+- Made with whole wheat kernels and flaxseed

 Cereal Is A Great Way To Start Your Day!